Orland Park Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Orland Park’s MS4 Program

-14700 Ravinia Ave, Orland Park, IL 60462
+14700 Ravinia Avenue, Orland Park, IL 60462

 What Neighborhoods Do We Serve Throughout Orland Park, IL?

-- Historic Downtown: Older lawns (50-70 years) with compacted Drummer silty clay loam, high water table in spring, and mature tree canopy slowing thatch decomposition.
+- Historic Downtown: Older lawns (50-70 years) with compacted Drummer silty clay loam, poor drainage, and mature tree canopy slowing thatch decomposition.

 Orland Park Development Services Department

-14700 Ravinia Ave, Orland Park, IL 60462
+14700 Ravinia Avenue, Orland Park, IL 60462

 Phone: (708) 403-5300